drowsyshiba824/development/README.md

 ### Organization of Components
-Within the App component, we import Filters, Cart, and Items which are all components.
+Within the App, we import Filters, Cart, and Items which are all components.

 Filters represents the section containing our sort, and two filters.